vivekwaldia/c-number-guessing-game/README.md

 # C Number Guessing Game 🎮

-A command-line number guessing game written in C with multiple difficulty levels.
+A command-line number guessing game written in C with multiple difficulty levels and proximity hints.

 ## Features ✨